raiyanyahya/superstruct/docs/use_cases/03-customer-data-explorer.md

 ## Where it fits in the app

-On a support engineer's laptop, as a single binary with no external setup.
+On a support engineer laptop, as a single binary with no external setup.
 The weekly data dump is a JSON file exported from the data warehouse.
-The tool loads it, builds whatever indexes the support team's queries actually need, and precomputes PageRank over the referral graph.
+The tool loads it, builds whatever indexes the support team queries actually need and precomputes PageRank over the referral graph.
 The entire state lives in memory.
 The interface is two commands and a quit.

 ```rust
 use superstruct::{Superstruct, Value};